 NURS 3600.
 Nursing Research.
 3 Hours.

 Introduces quantitative and qualitative research concepts, methodology, and techniques, addressing the scientific approach; preliminary steps in research design, measurement, and data collection; analysis of data; and critiquing.
 Emphasizes the relationship between research and the practice of professional nursing.
-Prerequisites: MATH 1040 (or MATH 1040A), or STAT 2040, AND NURS 3100 (can be concurrently enrolled).
+Prerequisites: MATH 1040, or STAT 2040, AND NURS 3100 (can be concurrently enrolled).
 FA, SP, SU.

 NURS 3700.
 Gerontological Nursing.
 3 Hours.